Halal and kosher meat offers market opportunities

 Halal and kosher are faith practices related to foods that are permissible to eat.
 Both present market opportunities for Minnesota farmers and businesses.

-The University of Minnesota Extension Regional Sustainable Development Partnerships (RSDP) recently partnered with the Minnesota Department of Agriculture (MDA), Agricultural Utilization Research Institute (AURI), farmers, business owners and members of the Muslim and Jewish faith communities to explore dietary and processing requirements associated with each practice, and opportunities for market entry in Minnesota.
+The University of Minnesota Extension Regional Sustainable Development Partnerships recently partnered with the Minnesota Department of Agriculture, Agricultural Utilization Research Institute, farmers, business owners and members of the Muslim and Jewish faith communities to explore dietary and processing requirements associated with each practice, and opportunities for market entry in Minnesota.
 The report found that demand for Minnesota-produced halal and kosher meats currently exceeds supply.

 “Goat meat for many of us is considered a specialty food, but for Somali communities is a staple food,” explained Serdar Mamedov, a University of Minnesota Extension educator and Central RSDP board member working on the project.
 “At this time fresh goat meat is not available, and all they have access to is imported frozen meat and the quality isn’t the best.
 They would like to have something that is raised locally.”